shawnbrown/get_reader/README.md

 pip install get_reader
 ```

-No hard dependencies although `xlrd` and `dbfread` are required for Excel or DBF files; tested on Python 2.6, 2.7, 3.2 through 3.8, PyPy, PyPy3, and Jython; and
+No hard dependencies, although `xlrd` and `dbfread` are required for Excel
+or DBF files; tested on Python 2.6, 2.7, 3.2 through 3.8, PyPy, PyPy3, and
-is freely available under the Apache License, version 2.
+Jython; and is freely available under the Apache License, version 2.

 Reference